QwikDev/qwik/contributing/TRIAGE.md

 ## Thank You!

 A big shoutout to all our amazing contributors and Triage Titans!
 Your dedication, creativity, and hard work help keep Qwik running smoothly and evolving with exciting new features.
-We couldn't do it without you.
+We wouldn't be able to do it without you 🫶

-Thanks for being a part of our journey and making Qwik awesome.
-Keep up the great work, and let's continue to build something amazing together!
+Thank you for being a part of our journey and making Qwik awesome.
+Keep up the great work, and let's continue building something amazing together!